FarBeoy/MusicMagnetMagazine/README.md

 # What is Music Magnet Magazine?
 Music Magnet Magazine is a simple, stylish web-based music magazine designed to showcase the latest music news, artist interviews, and album reviews.
-It's built as a static website using HTML, CSS, and JavaScript, perfect for music lovers and fans who want to stay updated on the music scene.
+It's built as a static website using HTML, CSS, JavaScript and PHP perfect for music lovers and fans who want to stay updated on the music scene.

 - Features:
 Home Page (index.html):